-Digital images should be combined in a single PDF file (up to 10 images).
-Do not submit individual jpeg files.
+Digital images should be combined in a single PDF file (up to 15 images).

 - Image size should be consistent.
-Medium to high resolution is recommended (e.g., 300 dpi). - Include brief descriptive captions with the images on each page of the PDF, or together on a single captions page at the beginning of the PDF. - For images of visual artworks provide the name of the artist, medium, and dimensions of the work. - Do not submit PowerPoint or Word documents; save these files as PDFs. - Name the PDF "Image Work Samples." - Do not upload each image in a separate PDF file.
+Medium to high resolution is recommended (e.g., 300 dpi). - Include brief descriptive captions with the images on each page of the PDF (PowerPoint can be a useful application to set up images and captions together), or together on a single captions page at the beginning of the PDF. - For images of visual artworks provide the name of the artist, medium, and dimensions of the work. - Do not submit PowerPoint or Word documents; save these files as PDFs. - Name the PDF "Image Work Samples." - Do not upload each image in a separate PDF file.